-- 5.11 External Audit are an essential element in ensuring public accountability and stewardship of public resources and the corporate governance of the PFCC FRA's services, with their annual letter particularly providing comment on financial aspects of corporate governance, performance management and other reports. - 5.12 In addition to the above other review/assurance mechanisms such as Her Majesty's Inspectorate of Constabulary and Fire & Rescue Services (HMICFRS) independently assesses the effectiveness and efficiency of police forces and fire & rescue services in the public interest.
+5.15 External Audit are an essential element in ensuring public accountability and stewardship of public resources and the corporate governance of the PFCC FRA's services, with their annual letter particularly providing comment on financial aspects of corporate governance, performance management and other reports.

+HMICFRS

+- 5.16 In addition to the above other review/assurance mechanisms such as Her Majesty's Inspectorate of Constabulary and Fire & Rescue Services (HMICFRS) independently assesses the effectiveness and efficiency of police forces and fire & rescue services in the public interest. - 5.17 The Service is currently within an inspection process which commenced on the 21st of March 2022 and will conclude on the 30th May 2022.